Theory of the Room-Temperature QHE in Graphene: Fractional Quantum Hall Effect

 We now extend our theory to include elementary fermions (electron, fluxon) as members of the c-fermion set.
 We can then treat the superconductivity and the QHE in a unified manner.
 The c-boson containing one electron and one fluxon can be used to describe the integer QHE.

-Important pairings and the effects are listed below.\\ (a) a pair of conduction electrons, superconductivity\\ (b) fluxon and c-fermions, QHE\\ (c) a pair of like-charge conduction electrons with two fluxons, QHE in graphene.
+Important pairings and the effects are listed below. \begin{itemize} \item a pair of conduction electrons, superconductivity \item a fluxon and c-fermions, QHE \item a pair of like-charge conduction electrons, each with two fluxons, QHE in graphene. \end{itemize}